-Haematology, biochemistry and serum total T4 should be assessed before initiating treatment and after 3 weeks, 6 weeks, 10 weeks, 20 weeks, and thereafter every 3 months.
+Haematology, biochemistry and serum total T_4 should be assessed before initiating treatment and after 3 weeks, 6 weeks, 10 weeks, 20 weeks, and thereafter every 3 months.
 At each of the recommended monitoring intervals, the dose should be titrated to effect according to the total T4 and to clinical response to treatment.
 Dose adjustments should be made in increments of 2.5 mg and the aim should be to achieve the lowest possible dose rate.

 If more than 10 mg per day is required animals should be monitored particularly carefully.
 The dose administered should not exceed 20 mg/day.

-For long term treatment of hyperthyroidism, the animal should be treated for life.
+For long term treatment of hyperthyroidism the animal should be treated for life.

-4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary
+3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes)